 Consulting and Teaching (1994-1996)

 That contract only lasted a few months for me (fun fact: TGIF had beer in their vending machine!), but there was so much demand for developers at that time and place that it was easy to get the next one.
 I was hooked.
-I would continue as a consultant for the next twelve years, and I loved it.
+I would continue as a freelance programmer for the next twelve years, and I loved it.

 Back then, I called myself a consultant, but now I would call that work contracting.
 Regardless, I was learning constantly and getting good at selling myself.
 I used to joke that the essence of consulting was “to get paid to learn what you’re going to sell to your next customer.”
 Now I know better – it’s much better to specialize in one thing and sell your specialty expertise, but I didn’t know that at the time.
 I just loved going to a new customer every 6-12 months and doing something new.